norweeg/self-hosted-docker-server-templates/README.md

 ## Before You Begin

-You will need a computer, preferably running Linux, but anything will do. [&#178;](#notes)  Download and install Docker and Docker-compose following the instructions for your OS
+You will need a computer, preferably running Linux, but anything will do. [&#178;](#notes)  Download and install Docker and Docker-compose following the instructions for your OS.
+These templates were written using the Docker-compose 3.5 file format, therefore you must have docker version 17.12.0 or greater and a recent docker-compose version, ideally the most recent.
+If you installed docker or docker-compose from your distro's standard software sources, it is likely you are using an old version of one or both of them.
+It is recommended that you install both following the directions below.

 * [Docker](https://www.docker.com/community-edition) (or [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) if you do not have Windows 10 Professional or Enterprise.
 See description below.)
 * [Docker-Compose](https://docs.docker.com/compose/install/)